-If the create-initial-broker-config tool is not used, a successful scripted Identity Broker installation relies on the following:
+A successful scripted Identity Broker installation relies on the following:

-- Credentials for the Broker CLI client must be generated and set in the broker-cfg.dsconfig batch file.
+- Credentials for the Broker CLI client must be generated and set in the broker-cfg.d-sconfig batch file.
 Configuring the Identity Broker non-interactively requires initial configuration of the Broker Store with the broker-admin tool.
 The broker-admin tool requires the generated client credentials for the built-in Broker CLI application.
 The broker-admin tool needs to have these credentials in the server configuration as well, under the OAuth Service's oauth-admin-client-id and oauth-admin-client-secret properties. - The default OpenID Connect scopes must be loaded.
 These are defined in <serverroot>/resource/install_oidc_objects.broker-admin.
 The following line must be modified appropriately:

-'''

-create-dataview-schema --set "name:Default User Schema" --set "description:Default User S chema for OpenID Connect and SCIM" --setFromFile "schemaJson:$SERVER_ROOT/resource/defaul tUserSchema.json"
+''' create-dataview-schema --set "name:Default User Schema" --set "description:Default User Schema for OpenID Connect and SCIM" -- setFromFile "schemaJson:$SERVER_ROOT/resource/defaultUserSchema.json" '''

-'''